Pothos is a vigorously growing plant that is easy to keep as a houseplant. Even so, it may react negatively to inhospitable conditions by drooping.

 5. Fungal or bacterial diseases may have developed.
 Plants overwatered or kept in an area with too little light are subject to fungal and bacterial growth.
 When this happens, prune away damaged leaves and roots, use appropriate fungal or bacterial treatments, and repot.

 6. The soil is wrong.
 Pothos needs a light, airy soil mix that allows good air circulation to the roots.
-If your mixture is heavy or compacted, repot using a good quality potting mix.
+If your mixture is heavy or compacted, repot using a good quality potting mix or add some perlite.

 7. The plant is crowded.
 Pothos is a very enthusiastic grower that can quickly fill a small pot with roots and use up the soil.